programingjd/zip_static_handler/README.md

 The [hyper.rs](./examples/hyper.rs) example shows how to customize which file types are accepted and which headers are set on the responses.

 The [axum.rs](./examples/axum.rs) example shows how to add [tracing](https://github.com/tokio-rs/tracing).

+The [auto_update.rs](./examples/auto_update.rs) example shows how to add a webhook that updates the handler by downloading a new version of the zip archive and rebuilding the handler from that new zip archive.